 The business outcomes of the Refugee Reform Project include:

-- enhancing system integrity through ongoing monitoring and analysis, increasing capacity for ministerial reviews and interventions, introducing enhanced security screening on a pilot basis, and increasing efficiency by maximizing use of resources (time, human, financial); and
+- enhancing system integrity by reducing abuse of the system through ongoing monitoring and analysis, increasing capacity for ministerial reviews and interventions, introducing enhanced security screening on a pilot basis and increasing efficiency by maximizing the use of resources (time, human, financial); and

 Bill C-31, the Protecting Canada’s Immigration System Act, was tabled on February 16, 2012, and came into force December 15, 2012.
-It includes a number of amendments to the Balanced Refugee Reform Act to, among other things, make the asylum system faster and fairer, including reducing time lines at the IRB for refugee hearings and appeals, and introducing a three-year bar on PRRA for Designated Country of Origin claimants.
+It includes a number of amendments to the Balanced Refugee Reform Act (BRRA) to, among other improvements, make the asylum system faster and fairer, for example through the reduction of timelines at the IRB for refugee hearings and appeals and the introduction of a three-year bar on PRRA for Designated Country of Origin claimants.

-Refugee claimants will benefit from a streamlined process and Canadian society at large will benefit from system integrity and timely removal of failed claimants.
-The provinces and territories are expected to realize savings in social assistance and education costs.
+Bona fide refugee claimants will benefit from a streamlined process and Canadian society at large will benefit from system integrity and timely removal of failed claimants.
+The provinces and territories are expected to realize substantial savings in social assistance and education costs.